 Special provisions apply to Aboriginal students, to older students and to those who may have suffered educational disadvantage.

 For details see after Supplementary Provision for Matriculation in the following section.

-Matriculation and Admission Requirements for Entry in 1987
+Revised Requirements for Matriculation and Admission Entry in 1988

 Bachelor Degree Courses